Neutrino dynamics in a non-commutative spacetime: The energy deposition rate by the neutrino annihilation process

 The symbol $\dot{Q}$ denotes the total rate at which neutrino energy is transformed into electron–positron pairs at a specific radial position \cite{Salmonson:1999es}.
 If this rate becomes sufficiently large, the resulting pair production can trigger explosive phenomena.
 To go further in this analysis, it is important to compare this relativistic energy deposition rate with its Newtonian counterpart \cite{Salmonson:1999es,Lambiase:2020iul,Shi:2023kid}. \ie

 \fe

-By introducing the dimensionless variable $\Tilde{y} = r/R$ and incorporating the metric components $\mathrm{A}_{\Theta}(r)$ and $\mathrm{B}_{\Theta}(r)$ defined in Eq.
-(1), the radial derivative of the energy deposition rate, $\mathrm{d}\dot{Q}/\mathrm{d}r$, can be rewritten as a function of $r$.
-This representation makes it possible to track how the energy deposition evolves spatially, emphasizing both its radial dependence and potential amplification effects \ie
+{By defining the dimensionless variable $\tilde{y}=r/R$ and substituting the metric functions $\mathrm{A}_{\Theta}(r)$ and $\mathrm{B}_{\Theta}(r)$ given in Eq.~(\ref{metrreeedd}), the radial derivative of the energy deposition rate, $\mathrm{d}\dot{Q}/\mathrm{d}r$, was recast explicitly as a function of $r$.
+This form allowed us to follow the spatial behavior of the energy deposition, highlighting its radial dependence and the emergence of possible amplification effects} \ie

 \fe

 The quantity $\mathrm{d}\dot{Q}/\mathrm{d}r$ reflects the radial variation of the total energy deposition rate, measured outward from the center of the gravitational source, and explicitly incorporates the spacetime geometry through the metric functions.
 Examining how the internal structure of compact objects—especially within the framework of asymptotic safety—modifies neutrino-antineutrino annihilation is crucial for determining the scenarios in which such processes may trigger gamma--ray bursts.
 Following a sequence of algebraic steps, the resulting expression is given by \cite{Salmonson:1999es,Lambiase:2020iul,Shi:2023kid}: \ie